 Author: Elizabeth Gilbert

-Seek inspiration.
-Embrace curiosity.
-Tackle what you love most and face the things you fear.
-These are the principles that Elizabeth Gilbert writes about in her book.
-Inside, you’ll learn the attitudes, approaches, and habits you’ll need to have to live your most creative life.
-This book is ideal for anyone looking to infuse mindfulness and passion into their life!
+Living "beyond fear" involves seeking inspiration, embracing curiosity, and tackling what you love most and facing the things you fear.
+Elizabeth Gilbert teaches us the attitudes, approaches, and habits you’ll need to have to live your most creative life.
+This book is ideal for anyone looking to infuse mindfulness and passion into their life.

 Author: Brené Brown